Uttaradit province: Economy

 Uttaradit is largely an agricultural province.
-Among its best known crops are two fruits: durian and langsat.
+Among its best known crops are two fruits, durian and langsat.

 A durian festival is held each year around the beginning of June in Laplae District.
 The province is known for two varieties of durian which lack the usual, and to some people offensive, odour: Longlaplae and Linlaplae, both named after Laplae District.
 Durian production in Uttaradit province was estimated to be around 20,000 tonnes in 2012.
 The province has approximately 10,600 acres of durian orchards.

 The langsat (ลางสาด) (Lansium parasiticum), for which Uttaradit is famous, and its thick-skinned sibling, longkong (ลองกอง), is a fruit that is similar in taste to the longan.
 A langsat festival is held each year around the middle to end of September.

 Health

 Uttaradit's main hospital is Uttaradit Hospital, operated by the Ministry of Public Health.

+Language

+A popular account of the Sukhothai dialect is reproduced at length in a 2023 study of its use in song.
+It names Ban Khung Taphao and Tha Sao in Mueang Uttaradit district, Ban Phra Fang, and Thung Yang in Laplae district as among the few places in the province still using the old Sukhothai accent.
+It explains their speech by descent from people of Sukhothai who were given to temples and so exempt from military service.

+A 2015 study of the northernmost Sukhothai-dialect community of the upper Nan basin, which lies in the province, links its mangkhala pipe-and-drum music to the Sukhothai kingdom of the 15th century.
+It traces the decline of that music there to the late 20th century.

 Symbols

 The provincial seal shows the mondop at the temple Wat Phra Thaen Sila At, in Baan Phra Thaen in the Laplae district.
 The main item of worship in the temple is a laterite block, which is believed to have been used by Buddha to seek enlightenment.
 The mondhop is built upon this block.

 The seal was first designed in 1940, later a garuda as the symbol of Thailand and the name of the province were added.

 The provincial tree is the teak (Tectona grandis).
 The largest teak tree in the world stands in Ton Sak Yai National Park (สักใหญ่).
 The tree, estimated to be more than 1,500 years old, is 37 meters high and has a circumference of 9.58 meters at its base.
 Although the upper part of the tree broke off in a storm, the trunk is still alive.
 Discovered in 1927, the giant teak tree is part of the 35 square kilometer park of mixed deciduous forest.
 The edible cyprinid fish Cyclocheilichthys enoplus is the provincial aquatic life.